-Skip to main content
+Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-- When your publish an article or book, you will need to sign a contract with the publisher which (usually) requires signing certain rights to the publisher
+When your publish an article or book, you will need to sign a contract with the publisher which (usually) requires signing certain rights to the publisher

 Unless you specifically retained the right to post materials to other websites or re-use for other purposes, you generally do not have the right to re-publish your publications.

 retain rights to your publications, there is an addendum - http://scholars.sciencecommons.org/ - which authors can attach to their publisher agreements.
 Creative Commons is in the process of updating this document.
 See also the related SPARC Author Addendum.

 CreativeCommons - http://creativecommons.org - also provides a way of licensing your work so that you can make it available to others